 6. This Agreement is entered into in order to facilitate operations and accounting between the Parties, and shall have no effect upon the Service Requester Agreements or upon the effectiveness of any Party's Gas Tariff or General Terms and Conditions.

-7. Notwithstanding the termination of this Agreement, the Parties agree to reconcile any remaining Operational Imbalance within thirty (30) days after termination of this Agreement, or such other period of time which is mutually agreed to by the Parties, and to eliminate such imbalance pursuant to the terms and conditions of this Agreement within thirty (30) days of the reconciliation of the Operational Imbalance or such other period of time which is mutually agreed to by the Parties.
+7. Notwithstanding the termination of this Agreement, the Parties agree to reconcile any remaining Operational Imbalance and/or Cumulative Operational Imbalance within thirty (30) days after termination of this Agreement, or such other period of time which is mutually agreed to by the Parties, and to eliminate such imbalance pursuant to the terms and conditions of this Agreement within thirty (30) days of the reconciliation of the Operational Imbalance and/or Cumulative Operational Imbalance or such other period of time which is mutually agreed to by the Parties.

 8. This Agreement and the terms and conditions herein are subject to all present and future valid laws, orders, rules and regulations of duly constituted authorities having jurisdiction.